Loading...

 Every Wednesday and Saturday, the historic market fills the medieval streets with colour and commerce.
 Local traders offer everything from fresh produce to artisan crafts, continuing a tradition granted by royal charter in the 13th century.

-From Verulamium Park with its ornamental lake and Roman ruins to the wild beauty of Heartwood Forest—England's largest continuous new native forest—St Albans offers abundant green spaces for:
+From Verulamium Park with its ornamental lake and Roman ruins to the wild beauty of Heartwood Forest—England's largest continuous new native forest—St Albans offers abundant green spaces for walking, cycling, picnicking, and wildlife watching.

 What truly sets St Albans apart is its sense of community.
 Whether it's the annual pancake race, the summer carnival, or the magical Christmas market, residents come together to celebrate and support one another.